aterenin/Waterfall/README.md

 ### Design, Philosophy, and Usage

 Waterfall is a Scala DSL for numerical computing on GPUs.
 It is designed to balance user friendliness with performance: its syntax tries best to resemble mathematical formulae, yet every single operation corresponds exactly to a low-level CUDA call for maximum performance.
-It tries best to guide the programmer toward doing the right thing: for instance, it is equivalent and much faster to solve a linear system than to compute and multiply an inverse matrix -- Waterfall intentionally makes the former easier to do than the latter.
+It tries best to guide the programmer toward doing the right thing: for instance, it is equivalent and much faster to solve a linear system than to compute and multiply an inverse matrix - Waterfall intentionally makes the former easier to do than the latter.

 The basic classes in Waterfall are `GPUMatrix`, `GPUVector`, and `GPUConstant`.
 All are backed by column-major floating-point arrays on the GPU.
-The fundamental notion in Waterfall is that of a *Computation* -- a CUDA routine that takes an input, and can be stored in some output.
+The fundamental notion in Waterfall is that of a *computation* - a CUDA routine that takes an input, and can be stored in some output.
 A computation is created by performing operations on classes.
 It is not evaluated immediately, and is executed through the assignment operator `=:`.

 This can be illustrated by example.
 First, let's create two input matrices `X` and `Y`, and an output matrix `Z`.